TheBeardofKnowledge/TBOK-Win11Optimizer/ReadMe.md

 The script creates a system restore point before anything is touched, and if that fails, it creates a registry export of the current registry settings as a fallback failsafe.

 So what does it do?
-1. Disables "Fast Startup" aka hibernation mode for desktops
+1. Disables "Fast Startup" aka hibernation mode for desktops (keep enabled for laptops)
-2. Restores the F8 startup menu option
+2. Restores the F8 startup boot menu option (why do we have to crash windows 2 times to get it?)
 3. Properly configures virtual memory settings to avoid lag from expansion
 4. Services:
    1. Disables a few unnecessary services from startup